jhou2/docs.review.ninja/index.md

 </tr>
 <tr>
 	<td><code>GITHUB_HOST</code></td>
 	<td>Defaults to "github.com".
-Warning: If this variable is set, it is assumed that Github Enterprise is used.</td>
+Warning: If this variable is set, it is assumed that GitHub Enterprise is used.</td>
 </tr>
 <tr>
 	<td><code>GITHUB_API_HOST</code> </td>